 - If your instructors use discussion boards or forums, treat them as you would any classroom or face-to-face discussion.
 Be sure to include a little more than just “I agree” or “I like this post” to get a conversation going.
 Provide substance or explanation in your commentary.

 - Engage and collaborate with your classmates when possible.
 Introduce yourself as you feel comfortable.
-If appropriate and helpful you may want to set up a virtual study group, or online meetup as needed.
+If appropriate and helpful you may want to set up virtual or in-person study groups, or meetups as needed.

 - Advocate for yourself in each class, to address your needs as a remote learner.
 Use email, and other communication tools as offered by your instructor to ask questions of your instructor and/or your classmates as needed.
 It’s likely other students have similar questions.

-- If you need extra help with your assignments, remember the Learning Center is available for free tutoring and academic coaching – completely online.
+- If you need extra help with your assignments, remember the Learning Center is available for free tutoring and academic coaching – in person and online.
 Schedule a virtual appointment today.

 - Navigating all that the library has to offer online can be a bit overwhelming if you’re not used to it.
 Luckily, you can use Library Services’ “Ask a Librarian” chat feature to help you find what you’re looking for.

 - The Writing Center can provide you individualized feedback for developing and improving your writing skills.

 - Update your notification preferences in the Ball State Communications Center to stay informed on emerging University announcements, news, and events.

 - Log in and read your emails in your official Ball State account.
 All official university-related notifications will be delivered here.

 - Practice positive email etiquette.
 Include your name, course number and section when emailing.
 Provide necessary information but be concise.
 Re-read the email before sending to ensure you are putting your best work forward.